trublion/sparkcore_osc/README.md

 - https://twitter.com/trubliondotorg
 - contact@trublion.org

-We've been working on porting the [Oscuino library] (https://github.com/CNMAT/OSC) to the Spark Core, and we've faced the same problems as the ones mentioned in [that thread](https://community.spark.io/t/osc-open-sound-control-with-spark-core/371) by @jfenwick .
+We've been working on porting the [Oscuino library] (https://github.com/CNMAT/OSC) to the Spark Core, and we've faced the same problems as the ones mentioned in [that thread](https://community.spark.io/t/osc-open-sound-control-with-spark-core/371) by [jfenwick](https://github.com/jfenwick).

 Instead of rewriting the `UDPSend()` function of the `OSCMessage` and `OSCBundle` classes, we've identified that the issues came from the Spark's core-firmware code (`UDP` class in `spark_wiring_udp.cpp`).